githall/Plato/CONTRIBUTING.md

 The Observer pattern is one of the most popular patterns, and it has many variants.
 Assume you have a table in a spreadsheet.
 That data can be displayed in table form, but also in form of some graph or histogram.
 If the underlying data changes, not only the table view has to change, but you also expect the histogram to change.
 To communicate these changes you can use the Observer pattern: the underlying data is the observable and the table view as well as the histogram view are observers that observe the observable.

+**Provider**

+The provider model is a design pattern formulated by Microsoft to allow an application to choose from one of multiple implementations or "condiments" in the application configuration, for example, to provide access to different data stores to retrieve login information, or to use different storage methodologies such as a database, binary to disk, XML, etc. The implementations to use are provided at run-time.

 **Proxy**

 The idea behind the Proxy pattern is that we have some complex object and we need to make it simpler.
 One typical application is an object that exists on another machine, but you want to give the impression as if the user is dealing with a local object.
 Another application is when an object would take a long time to create (like loading a large image/video), but the actual object may never be needed.
 In this case a proxy represents the object until it is needed.